-- 1. Under Rhode Island's Long-Term Contracting Standard for Renewable Energy, energy distributors (i.e. National Grid) is required to sign 10- to 15-year contracts to buy a minimum of 90 MW of its electricity load from renewable developers and up to 150 megawatts from utility-scale offshore wind energy facilities developed off the coast of Rhode Island (see Section 810.2).40 These long-term contracts, referred to as Power Purchase Agreements, outline how much, and at what price, energy from a renewable energy producer will be purchased by a utility company.
+- 1. Under Rhode Island's Long-Term Contracting Standard for Renewable Energy, energy distributors (i.e. National Grid) are required to sign 10- to 15-year contracts to buy a minimum of 90 MW of its electricity load from renewable developers and up to 150 megawatts from utility-scale offshore wind energy facilities developed off the coast of Rhode Island (see Section 810.2).43 These long-term contracts, referred to as Power Purchase Agreements, outline how much, and at what price, energy from a renewable energy producer will be purchased by a utility company.
 Power purchase agreements provide assurances to developers that the power produced by a project will be purchased at a stated price, which may in turn aid a developer in obtaining financing for a project.
 In addition, power purchase agreements define the purchase price of the renewable energy over many years, allowing utility companies to identify energy costs well in advance.
 The cost of conventional fuel sources, such as natural gas, varies with the market and result in greater volatility in energy prices.
-Depending on the prices agreed upon in the power purchase agreement, the effect of offshore renewable energy development in the SAMP area may result in higher or lower electricity rates for Rhode Island residents. - 2.
+Depending on the prices agreed upon in the power purchase agreement, the effect of offshore renewable energy development in the Ocean SAMP area may result in higher or lower electricity rates for Rhode Island residents. - 2.
 One argument is that offshore wind energy may exert downward pressure on electricity rates in Rhode Island and the entire New England region, resulting in overall lower energy prices.
 The U.S. Department of Energy (2004) notes that as renewable energy generation increases, the demand for natural gas in the electric generation sector is reduced, resulting in overall lower demands for this finite resource.
 Lower demand may put downward pressure on natural gas prices overall and result in an economic benefit to consumers in both the electricity and natural gas end-user markets.
 Likewise, the electric industry has also called for greater fuel diversity to alleviate its reliance on limited fuel sources in an effort to reduce electricity prices (U.S. Department of Energy 2004).
-While the amount of potential reduction in energy prices will vary depending on the project, a recent analysis of the impact the Cape Wind Energy Project would have on New England electricity prices determined that: - Adding Cape Wind would lead to a reduction in the wholesale cost of power averaging \$185 million annually over the 2013-2037 time period, resulting in an aggregate savings of \$4.6 billion over 25 years. - With Cape Wind in service, over the 2013-2037 time period, the price of power in the New England wholesale market would be on average \$1.22/MWh lower (Charles Rivers Associates 2010).
+While the amount of potential reduction in energy prices will vary depending on the project, a recent analysis of the impact the Cape Wind Energy Project would have on New England electricity prices determined that: - Adding Cape Wind would lead to a reduction in the wholesale cost of power averaging \$185 million annually over the 2013-2037 time period, resulting in an aggregate savings of \$4.6 billion over 25 years. - With Cape Wind in service, over the 2013-2037 time period, the price of power in the New England wholesale market would be on average \$1.22/MWh lower (Charles Rivers Associates 2010). - 3.
+Potential benefits of lower electricity rates from offshore renewable energy development in the Ocean SAMP area may be most pronounced on Block Island, as residents there currently experience the highest electricity rates in Rhode Island (see also Section 810.1).
+The electricity rates on Block Island have recently hovered between 30 cents and 40 cents a kilowatt hour, but in the summer of 2008 it went as high as 62 cents (see Table 8.11) (Rhode Island Public Utilities Commission 2010a).
+The average rate for residential customers in Rhode Island during 2008 was calculated to equal 17.45 ¢/kWh (see Figure 8.36) (U.S. Energy Information Administration 2008a).
+Offshore wind energy development in the Ocean SAMP area may provide a cheaper form of energy to Block Island residents, or it may facilitate a connection to the mainland utility grid and access to lower electricity rates through the installation of an underwater transmission cable.